 Tim Low’s articles appear in magazines, newspapers, journals, conference proceedings and online.
-He has written for The Weekend Australian, Sydney Morning Herald, The Guardian, Courier Mail, Australian Geographic and Vogue.
+He has written for Australian Geographic, The Weekend Australian, Sydney Morning Herald, The Guardian, Courier Mail, Australian Geographic and Vogue.

 For two years he wrote a blog, Wild Journey, for Australian Geographic magazine.
 Features written for this magazine in the past included the cover story of the 20th anniversary issue, about Australia as a land of nectar.